Michael-AUG/Michael-AUG.github.io/qrp.markdown

 ![Baofeng UV-5R](images/baofeng.jpg)
 <br>*Stock image of a Baofeng UV-5R*

 As do so many other amateurs, I have a couple of the **Baofeng** dual band range of handheld transceivers - a **UV-5R and a UV-5R Plus**.
+One of these is currently on loan to newly licensed MM7LWS.

 ![Kenpro KT-22](images/kenpro.jpg)
 *Kenpro KT-22 2m FM Transceiver*